-The the Yokogawa Group Code of Conduct call for realizing corporate philosophy, compliance with laws and regulations and cooperation with society, respect for human rights, fair business practices, contributing to society and the environment, relationship of mutual trust with all our stakeholders.
+The Standards of Business Conduct for the Yokogawa Group call for the realization of the Yokogawa Philosophy, enhancement of customer satisfaction, observance of laws and regulations, respect for human rights, and maintenance of the order and safety of communities and society.
 Yokogawa is committed to fulfilling its various fundamental responsibilities as a company, including maintaining compliance and contributing to society through its businesses.

 Yokogawa has participated in the Global Compact Initiative, an international undertaking advocated by the United Nations, since 2009.
 Accordingly, the Company endeavors to support and practice the Compact's ten principles relating to human rights, labor, the environment, and anti-corruption.
 Yokogawa strives to ensure that its global network of Group companies and suppliers shares the same commitment to these principles.